LMS WITH BLENDED LEARNING FEATURES

 Abara LMS allows administrators to create a blended learning experience using self-paced eLearning in combination with ILT and vILT.

-Administrators can make videos, SCORM packages, and documents available as pre-work before an ILT or vILT session.
+Administrators can make videos, SCORM packages, and documents available as pre-work exercises to complete before an ILT or vILT session.
 Also, post-work can be assigned to learners after the session so that learning continues beyond the class as well.

 BLENDED LEARNING PATHS